OpenNyAI/Jugalbandi-Manager/docs/building-with-jugalbandi/technical-guide/tutorials/quickstart.md

     Try setting up ngrok with a free tier subscription.
 Creating a single tunnel does not require any paid plan.
 2. #### Which OpenAI Model to use?
     You can use any model just make sure it supports generating output in JSON mode.
-3. #### How to Integrate a Telegram Bot
-    The telegram integration documentation and frontend is still being worked on.